Colposcopy

 Conditions we treat

-Women should be referred to colposcopy if they have:
+Refer women for colposcopy if they have:

-• two inadequate smears
+• three inadequate smears

-• one mildly abnormal smear
+• one mildly abnormal smear with high risk HPV detected

 • one moderately abnormal smear